AmirRMoezi/OpenBMC-Developement/AppendModule/readme.md

 openbmc/meta-aspeed/conf/machine
   </code>
 </pre>
-A sample configuration file is included in the repository.
+The configuration file is included in the repository.